 Story written by Franklin Rayeski — Please do not use without crediting me

 “Adam the Prince is my best friend,” she’d tell me.
-She’d tell me all about the wonderful things he did.
-She said he’d give her princess toys when her parents were away and shower her with candies and confectioneries.
+She’d go on and list the many wonderful things he did.
+She said he’d give her princess toys when her parents were away and shower her with candies and other sweets.
 She’d go on and on about how much Adam the Prince made her feel happy.

-If asked about Adam the Prince’s identity, Megan would say that he went to a different school.
-She said that he wasn’t like any other boy she knew; Adam the Prince was incredibly tall and had ignoramus hands.
+If you asked her about his identity, Megan would say that he went to a different school.
+She’d say that he wasn’t like any other boy she knew.
+Physically, Adam the Prince was incredibly tall and owned a pair of enormous hands.
 “He’s our age,” she’d reassure me, “his body is just a little different.”
-Even though she didn’t specify any other features he had, she would still always find something to say.
-Even if I hadn’t brought him up, he’d just pop into every single one of our conversations.
+If I tried to change the subject, she’d go back to talking about her prince.

 By the time we graduated from Wetterling, Megan had moved away.
-She never told me that she was leaving.
-For a while, it really hurt me that she didn’t even bother telling her only other friend about her departure.
-Eventually, my feelings subsided and all that was left of her was a memory.
+She never told me that she was leaving and, for a while, it really hurt me.
+It hurt that she didn’t even bother telling her only other friend about her departure.
+Eventually, my feelings subsided and all that was left of her were memories.
 But every memory that I can think of consists of her rambling on about her best friend.
 Adam the Prince this and Adam the Prince that.
 The wonderful and the magnificent.
-Full of love and of no ill intent.
-And far too good to be near any sort of truth.
+Looking back, it really feels like it was all too good to be true.